 The ''European Long-Term Investors Association'' represent a European-wide network of National Promotional Banks and Institutions (NPBIs) who offer financial solutions tailored to the specific needs of their respective country and economy.
-As of May 2020, the association gathers 31 European long-term investors from 23 Member States across the European Union and Turkey.
-With a combined balance sheet of € 1.7 trillion, ELTI's goal is to promote long-term investment in close alignment with the objectives and initiatives developed by the European Union in order to foster sustainable, smart and inclusive growth and job creation.
+As of August 2023, the association gathers 31 European long-term investors from 21 Member States across the European Union as well as candidate countries.
+With a combined balance sheet of € 2.7 trillion, ELTI's goal is to promote long-term investment in close alignment with the objectives and initiatives developed by the European Union in order to foster sustainable, smart and inclusive growth and job creation.
 Multilateral financial institutions complement the activities at national level with specific cross-border solutions or investments with a European impact.
 Following the specific public mission of each member the business model of each institution differs from country to country including different products and approaches.
 This is the same for multilateral ELTI members.
 Most of the members offer various debt-products but not all members have a mandate for investment in equity.
 The Association promotes and attracts quality long-term investment in the real economy.

 Given the rapid changes our societies are undergoing and the 'short-termist' tendency of many economic and political actors, the need for long-term vision is more important than ever.
 The implementation of far-reaching global objectives such as building sustainable infrastructure for sustainable investment, fighting climate change or innovating in our resources consumption and in production technologies is not only an absolute necessity: it is also a path, in itself, to recovery from the current crisis on a new basis to avoid its return and ensure the well-being of future generations.